 The table formatting feature can be used to automatically format complex tables.
-Table cells may contain single- or multi-line text, images or PDF graphics.
+Table cells may contain single- or multi-line text, images, SVG graphics or PDF pages.
 Tables are not restricted to a single fitbox, but can span multiple pages.